wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 that specializes in performing automotive smog checks and other auto services.
-SmogChecksRUs has been using an Excel spreadsheet to collect customer and vehicle information, but now marketing has asked for a better way to collect information so they can follow-up with customers and schedule checkups every two years, improve customer retention, and increase sales.
+SmogChecksRUs has been using an Excel spreadsheet to collect customer and vehicle information, but now marketing has asked for a better way to collect information so they can follow up with customers and schedule checkups every two years, improve customer retention, and increase sales.